scryfall/api-types/README.md

 ## Using this as a dependency for your library

-There's essentially three ways you might use this project:
+There's essentially two main ways you might use this project:

 - Your own independent project that nobody will be installing as a dependency.
 - Your own library that requires this as a dependency, and which others will install.